Valentina Khetagurova: Biography

 Valentina Zarubina was born in St. Petersburg in 1914.
-When she was seventeen, in 1932, she enlisted to work on the De-Kastri Fortified district in the Far Eastern Federal District where she worked as a draughtsman.
-There, she became the leader of the Komsomol cell and became involved in the fight against illiteracy and in organizing the weekly day off.
-Working with the women in the cell, she helped to improve the daily life including the soldier's food and arranging leisure activities.
-In 1936, for her work in Siberia she was awarded with the Order of the Red Banner of Labour.
+In 1932, when she was seventeen, she enlisted to work on the De-Kastri Fortified district in the Far Eastern Federal District, where she worked as a draughtswoman.
+There, she became the leader of the Komsomol cell, and became involved in the fight against illiteracy and in organizing the weekly day off.
+Working with the women in the cell, she helped to improve daily life, including the soldiers' food and arranging leisure activities.
+In 1936, for her work in Siberia, she was awarded with the Order of the Red Banner of Labour.
 She was awarded a gold watch by Kliment Voroshilov, the People's Commissioner for Defense of the USSR.
 The following year she was elected to the Supreme Soviet of the Soviet Union.

+Khetagurova died in 1992.
+She is buried in Moscow in the Novodevichy Cemetery.